 A t-test is a statistical test that is used to compare the means of two groups.
 It is often used in hypothesis testing to determine whether an intervention or treatment actually has an effect on the people within the study, or whether two groups are different from one another.(https://www.scribbr.com/statistics/t-test/)

-If the groups come from a single population (so if you’re measuring before and after an experimental treatment), conduct a paired-samples t-test.
+If the groups come from a single population (e.g., pre-test and post-test data on the same individuals, or measuring the same group of subjects before and after an experimental treatment), conduct a paired-samples t-test.
 This is a within-subjects design.

 If the groups come from a 2 different populations (for example, men and women, or people from two separate cities, or students from two different schools), conduct an independent-samples t-test.
 This is a between-subjects design.